Tuition Fees and Cost of Living in Poland for International Students

 Student Private Housing in Poland

-Renting a room in a larger apartment is a common practice in Poland.
-Many out-of-town students opt for shared flats.
+The option of renting a room in a larger apartment is a common practice in Poland.
+And many students opt for shared flats.
 Costs fluctuate by city, depending on the apartment’s location, size, and quality of the room.
-Monthly rents usually fall between EUR 150 and 200, with some landlords requiring a similar deposit.
+Moreover, monthly rents fall between EUR 150 and EUR 200.
+And sole landlords require a deposit of similar amount.

 If you lack roommates, sharing a flat with locals is a fantastic chance to pay for accommodation and gain friends.
 If sharing isn’t your style, you can find independent apartments, with the rent for a small one-room apartment starting around EUR 300 (in Warsaw).